golemfactory/awesome-golem/README.md

 - [Golem or-tools](https://github.com/Doc-Saintly/golem-ortools) - Uses the or-tools Constraint Programming library to solve problems.
 - [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - Calculates how to fit the most people into a space while keeping 2 meters distance between each other.
+- [Mutta Puffs](https://github.com/DeveloperInProgress/Mutta-Puffs) - Sports league scheduler that solves the Travelling Tournament Problem for a given set of teams using Population-based Simulated Annealing.

 ### Finance
 - [ZKSync .csv export](https://github.com/blue-notes-robot/zksync-csv-export) - Scrapes ZKSync to generate financial data in a .csv file.